StelTheo73/thesis-docs/presentation/pages/01-intro/page-01.md

   <h2><strong>Motivation</strong></h2>
   <p>
-    Quantum Computing represents a new era of computer science with applications in Artificial Intelligence, Machine Learning, Cryptography and more.
+    Quantum Computing represents a new era of computer science with applications in Artificial Intelligence, Machine Learning, Cybersecurity and more.
   </p>
 </div>